Kalaxia/portal/README.md

 ### Code update

-**Do not forget to keep your local copy updated !** To update your local branch with the last works of the team, run the foolowing commands:
+**Do not forget to keep your local copy updated !** To update your local branch with the last works of the team, run the following commands:

 ```
 git fetch